Car Hauler Design – Trailer Research

 Frame 6

 Again, the results are nearly the same for the 2 vehicles.
-Notice that the high stresses are now about half the minimum material strength.
-It’s a big difference from 5″ to 6″ channel.
+Notice that the highest stress is now about half the material strength.
+This is a big difference from 5″ to 6″ channel.

 We had to go to 6″ Channel to find something acceptable for these vehicles.
 Acceptable, to me, means not near the limit of failure.
-BUT, on most trailers the 6″ Channel doesn’t appear until the 10,000 lbs or 14,000 lbs trailers.
+BUT, on most trailers the 6″ Channel does not appear until the 14,000 lbs trailers.
 Hmmmm.

 14,000 Lbs Car Hauler Design

-Let’s take it one more step.
+We will take it one more step.
 If a 14K Car Hauler weighs something less than 4000 lbs, then we can put a 10,000 tractor on it.
 Right?
 Let’s see what happens.
 Here is the 10,000 lbs tractor on a 6″ C-Channel tilt deck.
-Wheelbase set at 12′.
+Wheelbase is 12 feet.
 What do we see?

 Attempt at 10K